xietomzy/Pintos/doc/project2.md

 2. When a kernel thread in Pintos calls thread_exit, when/where is the page containing its stack and TCB (i.e., struct thread) freed?
 Why can’t we just free this memory by calling palloc_free_page inside the thread_exit function?

-    A. After we disable interrupts and remove the thread element from the list, we call schedule to schedule a new thread, which afterwards calls thread_schedule_tail destroys the struct thread.
+    A. After we disable interrupts and remove the thread element from the list, we call schedule to schedule a new thread, which afterwards calls thread_schedule_tail that destroys the struct thread.
 As noted from the comments in thread_schedule_tail, we can't free this memory because the memory was not obtained via palloc().

 3. When the thread_tick function is called by the timer interrupt handler, in which stack does it execute?